-0 How does Java Work on a Mechanical Level?
+1 How does Java Work on a Mechanical Level?

 We will begin by looking at the mechanics of producing a program.
-We will then sketch a crude version of what actally happens during the process and refine it as we go along.
+We will then sketch a crude version of what actually happens during the process and refine it as we go along.
 Here is a simplified life-cycle for a Java program.
+So you can follow along, make this empty class.
+Foo.java.